-In conclusion, I don't think it was unfair for Shawbrook to decline Mr and Mrs F's claim under sections 75 and 75A.
-I'm also not persuaded that the creditor-debtor relationship with Shawbrook was unfair to them under section 140A of the CCA.
-And having taken everything into account, I see no other reason why it would be fair to direct Shawbrook to compensate Mr and Mrs F.
+In conclusion, I don't think it was unfair for Shawbrook to decline Mrs F's claim under sections 75 and 75A.
+I'm also not persuaded that the creditor-debtor relationship with Shawbrook was unfair to her under section 140A of the CCA.
+And having taken everything into account, I see no other reason why it would be fair to direct Shawbrook to compensate Mrs F.